 A Plan of Conservation and Development (POCD) is an advisory document which makes recommendations for the future conservation and development of a community.
 Hebron's current POCD was adopted in 2014 and is in the process of being updated.
+Since adoption of the 2014 POCD, the Planning and Zoning Commission has implemented several of its recommendations .

-The following excerpts from the 2014 POCD address issues related to housing choices and options and housing affordability.
+The following excerpts from the 2014 POCD are related to housing choices and options and housing affordability.

-Overall Goal - Provide for residential growth, which is varied, safe, and attractive, which meets the needs of future town residents and which protects the town's significant natural features.
+Overall Goal Provide for residential growth, which is varied, safe, and attractive, which meets the needs of future town residents and which protects the town's significant natural features.

-Overall Objectives:

-- Allow residential densities that are based on the natural limitations and opportunities offered by topographic and soil conditions, proximity to roads, and the economic provisions of public services. - 2.
-Encourage attractive residential neighborhood design that relates to the land's natural and cultural features. - 3.
-Broaden the range of housing types so that a full cross section of the population can be served. - 4.
-Establish regulations and policies that encourage a sufficient supply of safe and affordable housing for all income groups. - Consider the findings of the Incentive Housing Zone (IHZ) Study that recommends locations and appropriate design for higher density housing, including mixed-use development, close to business districts. - 6.
-Encourage clustering of residential developments where clustering will preserve natural and or cultural features that give Hebron its special character. - 7.
-Encourage innovative design of residential developments by establishing flexible land use regulations.
+Overall Objectives (partial list) Broaden the range of housing types so that a full cross section of the population can be served.
+Establish regulations and policies that encourage a sufficient supply of safe and affordable housing for all income groups.
+Consider the findings of the Incentive Housing Zone (IHZ) Study that recommends locations and appropriate design for higher density housing, including mixed-use development, close to business districts.